Kinds-of-Intelligence-CFI/animal-ai/docs/Background-YAML.md

   - [Easy to Read and Modify](#easy-to-read-and-modify)
   - [Facilitating Complex Configurations](#facilitating-complex-configurations)

-## Overview
+## YAML?
+What is it?

-*YAML* (YAML Ain't Markup Language) is a data serialization format widely used in Unity's ML-Agents for its readability and ease of use.
-It allows developers to define and adjust the behavior and training parameters of AI agents within Unity simulations.
+*YAML* (YAML Ain't Markup Language) is a data serialization format widely used in Unity and other setups (as well as in ML-Agents) for its readability and ease of use.
+It allows developers and researchers to define and adjust the behavior and training parameters of AI agents within Unity simulations.
+Due to it's human-readable format, YAML is also useful for researchers who have little experience with programming.

 ## Configuration of Training Environments and Agents